pzaino/thecrowler/doc/plugins.md

 Note: The `@event_type` header is only required for `engine_plugin` type plugins and specifies the event that triggers the plugin execution.
 The events types can be decided by the user, so they can be customized to fit the specific needs.
 There are some pre-defined event types like:

+- `crawl_started`: Triggered when the crawling process for a given Source starts.
 - `crawl_completed`: Triggered when the crawling process for a given Source is completed.
+- `started_batch_crawling`: Triggered when a batch crawling process starts.
+- `completed_batch_crawling`: Triggered when a batch crawling process completes.
+- `crowler_heartbeat`: Triggered periodically as a heartbeat signal from the CROWler.
+- `crowler_heartbeat_response`: Triggered in response to a heartbeat signal.
+- `vdi_failed_to_get_url`: Triggered when the Virtual Desktop Image (VDI) fails to retrieve a URL.
 - `system_event`: Triggered when a system event occurs (e.g., a new Source is added).

 ---